danielkdimitrov/danielkdimitrov.github.io/_pages/about.md

 ## 🚀 Ongoing Projects

-- **Strategic Asset Allocation with Private Assets: Untangling Illiquidity**
+- **Strategic Asset Allocation with Private Assets: Untangling Illiquidity**.
+[Slides](https://github.com/danielkdimitrov/portfolioChoiceIlliq/blob/main/Slides_Portfolio_Choice_with_Liquidity.pdf)

-  *This paper addresses the asset allocation problem of long-term investors with exposures to illiquid private asset classes (hedge funds, private equity, real estate, infrastructure, etc.).
-A dynamic portfolio choice model captures the temporal nature of illiquidity, where trading uncertainty hinders the investor from freely adjusting their allocations to the strategic targets.
-Calibrating the optimization model to analyst-based market expectations, and weighing up the risks of illiquidity against the premia and diversification potential associated with private asset classes, I quantify the welfare impact of illiquidity in investors' asset mix.*
+  *We use a dynamic portfolio choice model to approach the problem of optimal asset allocation with illiquid assets.
+Illiquidity comes in the form of uncertain trading potential and the inability to adjust the investor's allocation to strategic targets.
+Along with the traditional asset mix of bonds and equity, we also allow investments in private asset classes such as hedge funds, private equity, direct real estate, and infrastructure.
+Despite the endemic illiquidity of these asset classes, we illustrate quantitatively that they improve significantly long-term investors' welfare by providing diversification and return potential.*

 ---

 ## 🎓 Ph.D.
 Thesis

 A graduate from the University of Amsterdam, supervised by Prof. Roel Beetsma and Prof. Sweder van Wijnbergen.
-My Ph.D. thesis, ["Three essays on the optimal allocation of r
+My Ph.D. thesis, ["Three essays on the optimal allocation of risk"](https://dare.uva.nl/search?identifier=8a24acd8-fc8d-4785-b98d-26d802aaa699), discusses asset allocation, illiquidity, intergenerational risk sharing, and systemic risk for financial institutions.

+---